 A ruptured colon causes an abdominal infection

-Most people only need a cancer-related colostomy for a short period of time.
-It allows the colon or rectum to heal.
-Usually, this takes several months.
+Most people who need a cancer-related colostomy only need it for a few months while the colon or rectum heals.
 However, some people may need a permanent colostomy.

 Types of colostomy

-There are several types of colostomies.
-Each is named for the section of the colon in which it is needed.
+Each type is named for the section of the colon in which it is needed.

 Sigmoid colostomy.
 This is the most common type.
-It is located in the sigmoid colon, the bottom portion of the large intestine.
+It is located in the bottom portion of the large intestine.
 The sigmoid colon moves waste to the rectum.
 Sigmoid colostomies produce stool that is more solid and regular than other colostomies.

 Transverse colostomy.
-A transverse colostomy is located in the transverse colon.
-This portion of the colon crosses the top of the abdomen.
-Transverse stool is usually soft because only a small portion of the colon has absorbed water from the indigestible material.
-There are three versions of this common type of colostomy:
+The transverse colon crosses the top of the abdomen.
+Transverse stool is usually soft.
+This is because only a small portion of the colon has absorbed water from the indigestible material.
+This common type of colostomy has 3 versions:

 A loop colostomy.
-This colostomy creates one stoma through which stool exits.
-In this type, the colon remains connected to the rectum.
+This colostomy creates a stoma through which stool exits.
+In this type, the colon stays connected to the rectum.
 As a result, patients will sometimes pass stool or gas through the rectum.

 A single-barrel colostomy.
 This surgery removes the colon—including the rectum and anal opening—below the colostomy.
 This type of colostomy is permanent.

 A double-barrel colostomy.
-This divides the colon into two ends that form separate stomas.
+This divides the colon into 2 ends that form separate stomas.
 Stool exits from one of the stomas.
 Mucus made by the colon exits from the other.
-This type of transverse colostomy is not as common as the other types.
+This type of transverse colostomy is the least common.

 Descending colostomy.
-A descending colostomy is located in the descending colon.
 The descending colon takes waste down the left side of the abdomen.
 The stool there is usually firm because it has moved through the functioning parts of the colon.

 An ascending colostomy is rare.
-An ileostomy is more appropriate for the ascending colon.
+An ileostomy is more appropriate for this portion of the colon.
 An ileostomy is a procedure in which the small intestine is connected to the abdominal wall.
 An external pouch collects the waste.

-During the procedure, the surgeon attaches one end of the colon to a stoma in a place where you can see and care for it.
-Then, the surgeon attaches the colostomy bag to the stoma.
+You will receive general anesthesia before the surgery.
+During the surgery, the surgeon attaches 1 end of the colon to a stoma in a place where you can see and care for it.
+Then the surgeon attaches the colostomy bag to the stoma.

 Surgery may include the following risks: